rolandaayo/shopping-cart/README.md

 <h2 align="center">Shopping Cart - E-commerce Website Demo</h2>

- Shopping Cart is a fully responsive shopping cart function for e-commerce websites, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+ Shopping Cart is a fully responsive shopping cart function for e-commerce websites, Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://rolandaayo.github.io/shopping-cart/"><strong>➥ Live Demo</strong></a>